 While the choice to become a vegetarian is always a personal one, many who chose the lifestyle — like Marley-Anne — are animal-rights advocates.
 Others are more persuaded by the health benefits a meatless diet brings.
 Vegetarians have much lower cholesterol levels and a lower incidence of heart disease than meat-eaters.
 Additionally, eating a plant-based diet rich in fruits, vegetables and other low-fat vegetarian foods may help lower your risk of developing breast cancer and other chronic diseases.

-Jump for soy.
 Calcium-fortified soy-based beverages can provide calcium in amounts similar to milk.
 They are usually low in fat and do not contain cholesterol.
 You can also try try soy-based sausage patties or links.
+Make simple substitutions.

 More vegetarian fare